BackSeatGamerCode/FactorioSDK/README.md

 Copy the Factorio SDK folder to the mods folder of whichever instance you decide to work in (feel free to fork the repo and clone the instance to this location).

-Once coppied, open the directory and edit the `info.json` file.
-Feel free to edit any attribute in this file, and make the mod your own (no credit is nessisary).
+Once copped, open the directory and edit the `info.json` file.
+Feel free to edit any attribute in this file, and make the mod your own (no credit is necessary).
 The important thing to note is that the name needs to be lowercase, and spaces should be replaced with dash (`-`) characters.
 The name of the folder of your mod will need to reflect these changes.
-It must be in the foramt `[name]_[version]`.
-For example, the default name and version is `bsg-example-mod`, and `0.0.1`, respectivley, so the directory name will become `bsg-example-mod_0.0.1`.
+It must be in the format `[name]_[version]`.
+For example, the default name and version is `bsg-example-mod`, and `0.0.1`, respectively, so the directory name will become `bsg-example-mod_0.0.1`.

 Finally, the mod thumbnail (`thumbnail.png`) is the BackSeatGamer race car logo by default.
 Feel free to replace this with your own image.